SynFutures/docs/docs/faq.md

 ### 8. How to add/withdraw margin?

-You could go to “Trade” page and select the contract you have traded,  or “Pool” page to view the list of existing trades and perform “Deposit” or “Withdraw” function under “Margin Operations”.
+You could go to "Trade” page and select the contract you have traded,  or "Pool” page to view the list of existing trades and perform "Deposit” or "Withdraw” function under "Margin Operations”.

-Note that when you “withdraw” margin, your PnL would be calculated based on current MarkPrice and the excess would become available for withdrawal.
+Note that when you "withdraw” margin, your PnL would be calculated based on current MarkPrice and the excess would become available for withdrawal.
 And your original trade’s entry price would be reset to the current Mark Price.

 ### 9. How to open/close a position?